msoczi/galaxy_GAN/README.md

 ### Expectations vs Reality
-For comparison, I present sample photos of training data and the results of my GAN network.
+For comparison, I present photo from training dataset and the results of my GAN network.
 <br>
 <br>
 ![tree](img/img_cmpr.png)